Mother-daughter story comes full circle with two graduations and stories of giving back

 Once she earned her ESOL certificate, Margarita began taking lower-division college courses at PCC.

 It was a symbolic moment.
 Not only was she on a path to earning her degree, but Margarita had begun the legal process of becoming a permanent U.S. resident.
-This would require that she return to Mexico to apply for a green card in order to receive an immigrant Visa – a process that took nearly two years while her daughter transitioned from middle school to high school.
+This would require that she return to Mexico and apply for a green card in order to receive an immigrant Visa – a process that took nearly two years while her daughter transitioned from middle school to high school.

 “I saw my daughter only once in 18 months,” Margarita remembered.
 “It was very hard.”